Kichiyaki/wordo/readme.md

 #Wordo
-Simple app to count word frequency.
+Simple app to count word frequency in a PDF file.